Welcome to today's edition of the Rush 24-7 podcast.

 Typical white person.

-Roger Simon says, Yeah, now he's compounded.
+Roger Simon says, yeah, now he's compounded.

-He's thrown his mother under the bus.
+He's throwing his mother under the bus.

 Now she's an atheist.